Boston

 The Longwood Medical area is centered within 2-3 blocks of two different Green Line routes.
 There is also an extensive bus system, including a shuttle bus from Harvard University to the Medical School.
 Parking is expensive in the Longwood area, but residents who drive can park in cheaper outlying lots and use Children’s shuttle buses.
 Residents can park in the patient lot across from Children’s for free at nights (5 pm to 10 am) and on weekends.
 Residents who leave the hospital late at night can also obtain free taxi vouchers.

-More information about transportation options for residents and fellows is available here.
+More information about parking, taxi voucher, shuttle and other transportation options for residents and fellows.